GOING TO THE EMPLOYMENT APPEAL TRIBUNAL

-He is a direct access barrister (previously known as public access) and can provide advice and representation in the Employment Appeal Tribunal directly to members of the public as well as solicitors.
+Spencer is a direct access barrister (previously known as public access barrister).
+He advisee and represents clients in the Employment Appeal Tribunal (EAT).
+He provides his services directly to companies, members of the public and solicitors.

-- Firstly, the cost of submitting a notice of appeal* or response to appeal* (and attending any preliminary hearings); and
+- drafting a notice of appeal or response to appeal* (and attending preliminary hearings);

-* Please note that if you are a direct access client Spencer can draft court documents for you, but you will have to present them to the Employment Appeal Tribunal yourself.
+* Please note that if you are a direct access client Spencer you will have to present documents to the Employment Appeal Tribunal yourself.

-If you are dissatisfied with a decision reached by the employment tribunal you can appeal to the Employment Appeal Tribunal.
-Spencer regularly appears in the employment appeal tribunal and offers a fixed fee employment appeal tribunal service.
+If you are dissatisfied with a decision of an employment tribunal you can appeal to the Employment Appeal Tribunal.

 If you wish to appeal you must act quickly.
 There is a short time limit for appealing to the Employment Appeal Tribunal.
-Normal procedure requires the notice of appeal to be lodged within 42 days of the date of the decision you are appealing.
-Please mark any requests for advice on time limits as urgent.
-You should lodge the appeal yourself if you are not able to arrange representation in time.
+Normally the notice of appeal must be lodged within 42 days of the date of the decision you are appealing.

 The Employment Appeal Tribunal publishes guidance on how to appeal here.
 To appeal a tribunal decision you must complete and lodge a notice of appeal (click to following link to the form on the EAT website) at the EAT with copies of the following documents:

 - A copy of the judgment, decision or order being appealed;

 - A copy of the tribunal’s written reasons for making the judgment, decision or order;

 - A copy of the claim form (ET1);